-Millions of men each year have their blood tested for prostate specific antigen, or PSA, a normal protein whose levels may be elevated in men with prostate cancer or other benign diseases of the prostate.
+Millions of men each year have their blood tested to determine their levels of prostate specific antigen (PSA), a normal protein.
+Levels may be elevated in men with prostate cancer or other benign diseases of the prostate.

-However, experts have disagreed on who should be tested, when and how frequently.
-Some are concerned about whether the benefits outweigh the risks of overdiagnosis and overtreatment.
-In fact, a federal advisory task force in 2012 recommended against routine PSA testing for healthy men – though many physicians disagreed.
+However, experts have disagreed on who should be tested, when, and how frequently.
+Some are concerned about whether the benefits outweigh the risks of over diagnosis and overtreatment.

 - Screening isn’t recommended for men under 40 or for those 40 to 54 years old who are at average risk of prostate cancer.